Due diligence reporting tool

 Who owns Nucleus Wrap and how stable is the ownership structure?

-Rest assured we’ll only begin this transition when we’re confident that the new platform is operationally robust and ready.
+We’ll only begin this transition when we’re confident that the new platform is operationally robust and ready.
 Above all else, our intention is to make the migration experience safe for you and your clients.

 What was the profit/loss of Nucleus Financial Services Limited (Nucleus Wrap) over the past three years?